thiagosch/Search-for-words/README.md

 trabajo,300
 ```
 ### tqdm is needed to run this app.
-Put this on the console after you run te program:
+Type this on the console after you run te program:
 ```sh
 pip install -e git+https://github.com/tqdm/tqdm.git@master#egg=tqdm
 ```